Kent & StoweKent & Stowe

 September and October are ideal for lawn renovation.
 With comfortably lower temperatures and warm, moist, and workable soil, you can achieve great results.
 Here are our top lawn jobs for the autumn months and how you can put your Kent & Stowe tools to good use.

-Heavily trodden lawns often suffer from soil compaction, making them prone to waterlogging.
-To relieve compaction, aerate the lawn by spiking it every 15cm using a hollow-tine aerator to extract soil plugs.
+You can use a garden fork or a Lawn Aerator to spike the soil evenly across the lawn to extract soil plugs.
+Aerating now helps roots grow deeper and makes your lawn stronger and more drought-resistant in the future.
 After aerating, apply a top dressing of sand, loam, and well-rotted organic matter to the holes to revitalize the lawn.
 Aerate every two or three years.

 If too much shade is taking its toll on your lawn, cutting back overhanging trees and shrubs can allow much-needed light and rainwater to replenish the grass below.
 Use sharp, telescopic loppers like SureCut to enable you to reach high branches.